Your configs deserve

 Done. "database-config" is live on staging.

 Most config tools give you a dashboard and maybe an API.
-ConfigPig ships a full MCP server — so Claude, Cursor, and Windsurf can create, version, deploy, and convert your configs without leaving your editor.
+ConfigPig ships a full MCP server — so Claude, Cursor, and Windsurf can create configs, store encrypted secrets, and deploy to any environment without leaving your editor.

-Config CRUD, version management, label assignment, format conversion, and team admin.
+Config CRUD, encrypted secret storage, version management, label promotion, and format conversion.

 Claude Desktop, Claude Code, Cursor, Windsurf — any MCP-compatible client connects instantly.

-"Can't I just use Git / a database table?"
+"Can't I just use Git / a database table / Vault?"

 You could.
 Here's why teams don't.